The paint shop at the

-In the paint shop, Porsche sets both technical and ecological standards.
+In the paint shop,

 A new separation system for paint overspray significantly reduces emissions of environmentally damaging solvents from the painting process.
 Moreover, the paint shop also boasts a cutting-edge energy concept, using waste heat from the neighboring biomass power plant which supplies up to 80 percent of the paint shop’s heat requirements in a carbon neutral fashion.